How to Install GitHub Copilot CLI on Arch Linux

 Update Arch Linux Before Installing GitHub Copilot CLI

-Synchronize package databases and apply any pending upgrades before installing new software.
-Arch Linux is a rolling release, so a full upgrade first prevents dependency conflicts:
+Synchronize package databases and apply pending upgrades before building AUR software.
+Arch Linux is a rolling release, so a full upgrade first reduces dependency and ABI conflicts:

 sudo pacman -Syu

-This guide uses sudo for commands that require root privileges.
+Commands that change system packages use sudo.
 If your user is not in the sudoers file, run the commands as root or follow the guide on how to add and manage sudo users on Arch Linux.

 Install GitHub Copilot CLI on Arch Linux via the AUR